 Silicon has long been the semiconductor material of choice for MOSFET.
-However, a major shift has been taking place after Cree created the first SiC MOSFET.
-Silicon carbide has proven to be a game-changer in MOSFET technology, providing a variety of advantages.
+However, a major shift has been taking place after Wolfspeed created the first SiC MOSFET.
+Silicon Carbide has proven to be a game-changer in MOSFET technology, providing a variety of advantages.

 - A higher critical breakdown field, which means a voltage rating can be maintained while still reducing the thickness of the device

 - A wider bandgap, leading to lower leakage current at relatively high temperatures

 - A higher thermal conductivity, which supports a higher current density

 Using Silicon Carbide in place of Si in MOSFETs also results in:

 - Reduced switching losses, which impact losses that occur when the MOSFET is transitioning from blocking to conducting (and vice versa)

 - Higher switching frequencies, which means smaller peripheral components (e.g., filters, inductors, capacitors, transformers) can be used

 - Increased critical breakdown strength, about 10x what is achievable with Si

 - Higher temperature operation, which means simplified cooling mechanisms (e.g., heat sinks)